 If the first foot ray of the big toe deviates outwards, the load on the other metatarsal bones also changes: They are strained more during roll-off although the big toe is actually designed to bear the majority of the weight.
 This shift in weight can result in metatarsal pain: This is referred to as transfer metatarsalgia as a result of hallux valgus.

-The 2nd Metatarsal bone in particular can be affected by hallux valgus.
+The 2nd Metatarsal bone can be affected by hallux valgus.
 The direct result of hallux valgus then is a claw toe in the toe next to the big toe (see image) with severe overstraining and pain syndrome of the metatarsus (so-called metatarsalgia).
-Many patients then believe hallux valgus is actually symptom-free and only the metatarsus is painful.
+Many patients then believe hallux valgus is symptom-free and only the metatarsus is painful.
 But the cause of this hallux valgus related metatarsalgia is always the deformity of the big toe: That’s what needs to be treated.

 Therapy: How can hallux valgus be treated?

 Treatment goals in hallux valgus therapy in Germany

 - Slowdown or correction of hallux deformity.

 - Recovery of the function of the big toe and the big toe joint (MTP-joint).